Australian GST on low-value imported goods

 If you sell to Australian GST-registered businesses (B2B):

 - You need to collect Australian Business Numbers (ABN) at checkout in your store to confirm that the purchase is made by a GST-registered business.
+To do that, you can rename an existing field in the address form.

 - You do not need to charge GST on sales made by GST-registered businesses.